georgevanuta/DFA-NFA-Graphical-Interface/README.md

 ## Restrictions

 - The name of the states to be at most 6 characters.
-- Each member of the alphabet to be at most 3 characters (Mostly applies when having 7+ states)
+- Each member of the alphabet to be at most 3 characters (Mostly applies when having 7+ states).
 - The number of states to be at most 14.

 ## Notes